psf/the-invisibles/content/english/blog/python_podcast_gender_diversity_and_representation.md

 # Our Findings

 We published our data using [Datasette](https://datasette.io).
 You are welcome to view and explore the data yourself at the following URL: https://python-podcast-datasette-8c9c837ad30f.herokuapp.com/python_podcast_datasette

 In this post, we will be referring to the data from the above Datasette.
+We will also explain in more detail on how we obtained and collected the data.

 # Popular Python Podcasts we looked into